 As your business evolves and makes its way into the international marketplace, you need for communication grow.
 No longer are you a one language company as your employees and clients are made up of a diverse group of global residents.
 Translation and interpretation services allow your business to effectively communicate with a variety of language preferences, ensuring you have a unified message that all your customers and employees can relate to and understand.

-There are a number of situations that your business may encounter that requires translation or interpretation services that you may not have considered until now.
-Here are some of the most common instances that a global business, such as yourself, would need to employ a translator or interpreter for its business communication requirements.
+There are a number of possible translation or interpretation service that encounters and situations that you may not have considered until now.
+Here are some of the most common instances that a global business, such as yourself, would need to employ a translator or interpreter for:

 - Telephone interpreting: When you are working with an international client that does not speak the same language as you, having a phone conversation can be next to impossible.
 With a translator on the line, you can schedule your calls to ensure each party is able to make the most of these client phone calls.

 - Video translation: When the need arises for video communication, you can count on an interpreter to get your information out to the masses without speaking a word.
-Non-spoken languages are a not an issue for these professionals that are certified and experienced with using Skype for your convenience and ease of conversation.
+Non-spoken languages are a not an issue for these professionals who are certified and experienced in using Skype for your convenience and ease of conversation.

 - Training and education interpreting: In an environment that involves nationals from a variety of countries, you need to meet their language requirements to ensure they get the most out of your training or educational event.
 Allow a translation service to interpret discussions, speaker presentations, and general information so all your event attendees feel comfortable and at ease in the environment.

 - Legal translation: Legal matters are no time to go misinformed, and a qualified translator can ensure you understand legal documents and counsel in your native language.
-An interpreter is experienced in a variety of jargon and legalese that can ensure you are signing documents that you feel confident about their content.
+An interpreter is experienced in a variety of jargon and legalese which can ensure you are signing documents that your confidence in the content of any document you sign.

 Any of your business’ translation needs can easily be met by a professional interpreter.
-This will allow your company to communicate more effectively with its customers base as well as its employees, allowing you to further expand into the international marketplace.
+This will allow your company to communicate more effectively with its customer base and their employees, granting further expansion into the international marketplace.